Physion: Evaluating Physical Prediction from Vision in Humans and Machines: Methods

 Each stimulus is a 5-10 second movie rendered at 30 frames per second.
 For model training and evaluation we also supply the full output of the TDW simulation (Fig. \ref{fig:tdw_data}A), which includes: 1.) \emph{visual data per frame}: color image, depth map, surface normal vector map, object segmentation mask, and optical flow map; 2.) \emph{physical state data per frame}: object centroids, poses, velocities, surface meshes (which can be converted to particles), and the locations and normal vectors for object-object or object-environment collisions; 3.) \emph{stimulus-level labels and metadata}: the model names, scales, and colors of each object; the intrinsic and extrinsic camera matrices; segmentation masks for the agent and patient object and object contact indicators; the times and vectors of any externally applied forces; and scenario-specific parameters, such as the number of blocks in a tower.
-We generated 2000 trials' worth of training data from each scenario using templates that create scenes by randomly sampling task-relevant features (e.g., object materials and textures).
-Additionally, we provide these templates to generate further data from these configurations, find new configurations with interesting physical dynamics, or design new scenarios that might include other physical phenomena.
+All stimuli from all eight scenarios share a common OCP task structure (Fig. \ref{fig:tdw_data}B): there is always one object designated the \textit{agent} and one object designated the \textit{patient}, and most scenes have a \textit{probe} object whose initial motion sets off a chain of physical events.
+Models and people are asked to predict whether the agent and patient object will come into contact by the time all objects come to rest.
+We generated trials for human testing by sampling from scenario-specific configurations until we had 150 testing stimuli per scenario with an equal proportion of contact and no-contact outcomes.